NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/intellectual-sip-scope/index.md

 Our MARC-based metadata management systems (e.g. Alma), use the URN to *link* to the SIP and it's primary representation, while not actually describing the digital object in the metadata management system.
 The URN identifies the SIP, but not the record holding the URN.

-Using the smallest size of description has multiple positive side effects:
+Using the least abstract IE of description has multiple positive side effects:
 - Package size is kept small
 - Representation ruleset is kept simple
 - Package scope definition sits in producer environment